hyperledger/indy-plenum/design/view-change.md

   which new primary could send to itself) form a view-change certificate, so it can be sure that _n-f_ replicas have same _VIEW-CHANGE_ message for replica _i_.
-Each view-change certificate is stored in _S_, and when each new view-change cerficate is added new primary makes an attempt to construct _NEW-VIEW_ message.
+Each view-change certificate is stored in _S_, and when each new view-change certificate is added new primary makes an attempt to construct _NEW-VIEW_ message.
 Authors of PBFT state that when new primary gets _n-f_ view-change certificates from normal replicas it is guaranteed that this attempt will succeed.